-I am a doctoral research student at the Blavatnik School of Government at the University of Oxford and a member of the World Bank’s Behavioral Science Unit, eMBeD.
-I am interested in the social and psychological foundations of human agency and social justice.
-I have worked with the World Bank for just under five years.
-I was a member of the research team for the World Development Report 2015: Mind, Society, and Behavior.
-In 2015, I served on the faculty of the Georgetown School of Foreign Service where I lectured in behavioral approaches to development economics.
+Before starting my DPhil, I was a member of the research team for the World Development Report 2015: Mind, Society, and Behavior.
+In 2015, I lectured in behavioral approaches to development economics at the Georgetown School of Foreign Service.
 Prior to joining the World Bank, I worked as a research assistant to Robert Putnam, with the Gross National Happiness Commission of the Royal Government of Bhutan, and with Michael D. Higgins, President of Ireland.
 I have a BA in Economics and Political Science from Trinity College Dublin and a Master in Public Policy from the Kennedy School of Government at Harvard University.

 - How narrative frames affect behavior (with Thokozani Chikuni and Sonja Vogt)

 - Psychological capabilities: Helping students stay resilient in the face of setbacks (with Thokozani Chikuni, Salman Asim, and Sonja Vogt)

 - Self-Integrity, locus of control, and economic performance (with Carolina Meijia-Mantilla)

 - How stereotype content affects behavior (with Susan Fiske and Naomi Vaida)

 - Getting school financing to work (with Salman Asim)